Life Lines

 First Aid For Partial Blocked Airway(Baby)

-Remember in a partial blocked airway the baby will be gagging, gasping and making noise.
-The method to unblock the partial blockage is straight forward:
+Remember, in a partially blocked airway, the baby will be gagging, gasping, and making noise.
+The method to unblock the partial blockage is straightforward:

 1. Remain calm, don't panic